 The Audit Committee meets regularly at least four times a year, i.e. every quarter, or ad hoc if necessary, at the invitation of the chairperson.
-In particular, the committee has the express right to convene as often as it deems necessary in order to carry out its duties.
+In particular, the Audit Committee has the express right to convene as often as it deems necessary in order to carry out its duties.

-At the meetings of the committee, besides the members, other persons may participate - without the right to vote - such as the Chief Executive Officer, chief officers, the Director of Financial Management, external auditors etc. All executives of the Company and the Group are obliged to appear before the committee if so requested.
+At the meetings of the Audit Committee, besides the members, other persons may participate - without the right to vote - such as the Chief Executive Officer, chief officers, the Director of Financial Management, external auditors etc. All executives of the Company and the Group are obliged to appear before the Audit Committee if so requested.